Going out? Here are 7 ways to stay safe and in control

 2) Don’t rush

 Be sure to pace yourself once you’ve started drinking.
 Pre-drinks for me is the best part of the night, but you might not notice the effects of these until much later - so don’t overdo it.
-Many times I’ve felt sober(ish) when leaving the house, but by the time I’ve got into town I’ve been too drunk to be let in anywhere.
+Many times I’ve felt sober(ish) when leaving the house, but by the time I’ve got into town the booze has hit me.

 3) Find your own level